 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

-Is each interview statement 30 words or fewer? ☐ Yes
+Is each interview statement 30 words or fewer? x Yes

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.